LinZhu111/linzhu111.github.io/_pages/about.md

 News and Events
 ======
 (from 2023)
+- 2026.1 One paper was accepted by IEEE TPAMI
 - 2026.1 I was appointed as an Associate Editor for IEEE Transactions on Image Processing (TIP)
 - 2025 I was named NeurIPS 2025 Top Reviewer
 - 2025 Two papers were accepted by NeurIPS 2025